-From those deepest hurts comes a bunch of questions, like - was it possible that we were not lovable enough?
+From those deepest hurts come a bunch of questions, like---was it possible that we were not lovable enough?
 What was so bad about us that we deserved such a treatment?
 How else were we supposed to be and act to win their hearts?

 No, it just can't be, it shouldn't be.
 How many times we have been through every painful detail of it, so envious of those who bragged about their nonchalant having moved on in life.
 Why couldn't we?

 Like an eternal verdict that we can't appeal is this crazy insistence on looking at ourselves with their eyes.
 And we don't know what is actually hurting more---those finalizing incidents that drove us apart, or those nice memories that stayed only as a hidden property of some photo-albums.

 Even though it seems so hard to draw that bottom line of a ledger that would add up their against our faults, we somehow emotionally manage to stumble to the resolve which makes the old saying true : "There is only one short step from love to hate."

 Yes, hate can be such a balsam on a hurt.
 Hate and anger.
 No, hate, anger and despising---now it's more like it.
 All of it doesn't completely stay without a little payoff, as it makes us close with some souls with similar family history.

 So we learn how to sing that sad song in a duet, or even a small chorus over many years that pass.
 The lyrics of the song regularly contain the refrain "How could they?!", which gets to be repeated in all those many versions.
 No answer comes.
 Not until we are ready to look for one.

 Time to Give Self-Love a Chance